Isola92/PartyScrobbler/README.md

 5. The server adds your name and your token to a list.
 6. You will now be included when the next track scrobbles.

-## "WOW THATS JUST TOO MANY STEPS MAN"
+#### "WOW THATS JUST TOO MANY STEPS MAN"

-I know and I am currently working on reducing those.

-The first major step would be to keep this application live somewhere and add functionality to choose a host, _in the client_.

-It's basically already doable but I feel like I need to catch more errors and add some security if it's actually gonna be live somewhere.
+I know!
+Just use the hosted version.
+I added this readme before I decided to make the server accept multiple hosts.

 ## Functionality